 Imagine this: your child’s future career may not even exist yet!
 Jobs like “app developer” or “social media strategist” were unheard of just 20 years ago.
 As the world changes at an unprecedented pace, how can we prepare our children for such an unpredictable future?

 Adaptability is the ability to adjust to new situations, challenges and environments with ease.
 It’s an important soft skill that helps children thrive socially and emotionally.
-In this article, we’ll explore why adaptability is essential, the science behind it and practical ways you can help your child develop this invaluable skill.
+In this article, we’ll explore why adaptability is essential and practical ways you can help your child develop this invaluable skill.

 The world your child will grow up in is vastly different from the one we knew.
 Technological advancements, globalisation and even events like the pandemic have shown us just how quickly life can change.